varpekalyani/unicorn-analysis-powerbi/README.md

 # Unicorn Analysis – Power BI Dashboard 🦄

 ## Overview
+The goal of this project is to derive actionable insights from unicorn startup data using visual analytics.
 This project presents an interactive Power BI dashboard analyzing global unicorn startups across countries, industries, and investors.